Screeen/QSELD/README.md

+# QSELD-TCN: Sound Event Localization and Detection via Temporal Convolutional Networks using Quaternions

+This repository contains an implementation of a temporal convolutional network based on quaternion algebra for sound event localization and detection.

-# Example - Running ANSIM experiments
+## Example - Running ANSIM experiments

 1. Clone this repository.
 Your folder tree will look like `something/QSELD/seld.py`.